Who is Maria Wild? Meet Love Island’s Casa Amor contestant with links to a former Islander

 Instagram: @mariacarmelwild

-Maria may already have this Casa Amor entrance down pat, as she’s best friends with a Casa Amor original Danielle Sellers, who made an entrance back in series three.
+Maria already has the Casa Amor entrance down pat, as she’s best friends with a Casa Amor original Danielle Sellers, who appeared back in series three.

 Glamour model Danielle was only briefly in the series, and had a brief romance with fellow newcomer Nathan Joseph before the pair split.

-Here’s hoping Maria does ever so slightly better than her best mate.

-Maria describes herself as “clingy”, “emotional” and “loving”, and is looking for a life-long partner in the villa.
+Maria describes herself as “clingy”, “emotional” and “loving”, and is looking for a life-long partner.

 “I’m quite passionate – whatever it is I am doing, I’m very all or nothing.
 Like I said, I’m very loving.
 I really do care about other people a lot,” she said.